borkdude/glam/README.md

 $ bb -cp src:packages -m cpm.main --uberjar cpm.jar
 ```

-This uberjar contains all packages from the classpath.
+This uberjar contains all packages from the classpath and the package manager
+itself.
 You can then run it from anywhere on your system:

 ``` clojure
 $ bb -jar cpm.jar --install clj-kondo/clj-kondo --global --verbose